fooiff/MHCompany.Privacy_en/README.md

 ４. Destruction of personal information

-In principle, 'MCH Games' destroys personal information without delay when the purpose of processing personal information is achieved.
+In principle, 'MH Games' destroys personal information without delay when the purpose of processing personal information is achieved.
 The procedure, deadline, and method of destruction are as follows.

 ① Destruction procedure